pkucnc/qemu_blog/index.md

 - `kvm` is the *Linux Kernel-based Virtual Machine* accelerator;
 - `hvf` is the MacOS *Hypervisor.framework* accelerator;
-- `hax` is the cross-platform Intel HAXM accelerator;
 - `whp` is the *Windows Hypervisor Platform* accelerator.

 You can take benefit of the speed of x86 hardware virtualization under the three major operating systems.
 Notice that the TCG is also considered an accelerator.
 We can enter a long debate about terminology here ...

 ## QEMU APIs